LIBRA (Luigi buIld Reusable Automation)

 CmakeLists.txt

-(or whatever the tool’s configuration was) between projects, as I added and when I find a new flag I want to add, or a new static analysis checker, etc., I would have to go and add it to EVERY project.No existing C/C++/CUDA build systems supported doing things like running one or more static analyzers on a repository, formatting the repository, building and running tests, etc., using
+(or whatever the tool’s configuration was) between projects, as I added and when I find a new flag I want to add, or a new static analysis checker, etc., I would have to go and add it to EVERY project.No existing C/C++ build systems supported doing things like running one or more static analyzers on a repository, formatting the repository, building and running tests, etc., using

-make check
+make analyze

 ,make format